vincejstraub/article-ai-gov-framework/README.md

 # To Do:

 1. Add zoom function for hovering over images
-2. Add download image button
+3. Add download paper button

 # Adopting artificial intelligence in government: a unified framework and review
 This repo contains the companion page for the article [_Adopting artificial intelligence in government: a unified framework_and review_](https://www.turing.ac.uk/research/research-programmes/public-policy), written by Vincent Straub, Deborah Morgan, Jonathan Bright, and Helen Margetts.
 It hosts tables and visualizations presented in the article which may be reused under a Creative Commons Attribution 4.0 International license